-Anyone who spends time around kids on a regular basis knows that they tend to really love animals, which is why this is such a popular option when you are looking for guessing games for kids.
-While children who know a lot about animals will really excel at this game, it’s still a great guessing game option for kids who are just learning about the world around them.
+Anyone who spends time around kids on a regular basis knows that they tend to really love animals, which is why this is such a popular option when you are looking for kid’s guessing games.
+While children who know a lot about animals will really excel at this game, it’s still a great version of guess who game option for children who are just learning about the world around them.

 The game leader thinks of an animal or draws an animal flashcard and then gives clues to the other players about what kind of animal it is.
 They can be descriptive clues about the color and size of the animal, such as “this animal is very big” or “this animal is small and furry.”
 Other great clues include where the animal can be found, such as “this animal lives in the jungle.”
 Finally, it’s a good idea to give clues about what the animal eats or the sounds that it makes.

 The child who is able to guess what the animal is will then either earn a point or have a chance to be the leader of the next round.
 It’s important for the adult playing this game to really think about whether or not they want children to lead the rounds, as some kids will do a great job guessing animals, but may not be able to give the best clues.
 Knowing the skills of the children playing is really important and will ensure that everyone has a fun time.

 The next time you are on a road trip with kids, substituting in a classroom, or simply at the park and looking for a fun activity to enjoy, one of these guessing games is a great option.
 They are all sure to keep kids interested and will have everyone thinking on their feet and laughing.
 While some guessing games for kids are best played with flashcards, it is often possible to play these games without any additional equipment or accessories, which is why guessing games are such a great option when you are going to be on the go with a group of kids.